 As in: What happens when things go spectacularly wrong?

 Every good management plan accounts for the possibility of adversity, if not outright failure.
-Just as there is a reason for fire escapes, spare tires andinsurance, there also is a reason for a corporate structure in which individuals have specific responsibilities.

 If something goes wrong, the boss knows exactly where to look.